abidema0306/ISS-Logbook/README.md

 ## 5.3 Captcha

 ## 5.4 Password Hash and salt

-The 256-bit hashing function the program uses allows up to 64 hexadecimal characters (Khan, 2021
+The Werkzeug dependency has a security module `werkzeug.security` that generates and checks a password hash for the database.
+It goes further by adding a salt string length of 8 to the hashing process.
+The 256-bit hashing function the program uses allows up to 64 hexadecimal characters (Khan, 2021).
+Salting the hashed password mitigates rainbow attacks (Techmonger, 2022).

 -------------------------------------------------------------